-- Effective for annual periods beginning on or after 1 January 2024. - Effective for annual periods beginning on or after 1 January 2025. - Effective for annual periods beginning on or after a date to be determined.
+- 1 Effective for annual periods beginning on or after a date to be determined. - 2 Effective for annual periods beginning on or after 1 January 2025. - Effective for annual periods beginning on or after 1 January 2026. - 4 Effective for annual periods beginning on or after 1 January 2027.

-The directors of the Group anticipate that all application of the new and amendments to HKFRSs will have no material impact on the consolidated financial statements in the foreseeable future.
+Except as described below, the directors of the Group anticipate that all application of the new and amendments to HKFRSs will have no material impact on the consolidated financial statements in the foreseeable future.